Adishrivastava/travel-hub/README.md

 # travel-hub
-    I have made a travel agency website through php and mysql which consist of a CMS admin panel.
+    I have made a travel agency website through PHP and MySQL.

-In the homepage there is a link to an about us page and at the bottom a link to the contact us page.
+1. On the homepage the first thing is a big carousel of 3 images.Below which there is some text about the website and a link to about page.

+2. Below the About section a carousel of 5 pages with some text about the packages.

+3. On scrolling down there are 3 recent blogs by the admin are displayed and a button which takes to the blogs page.

+4. Below that is the footer with a button to contact form.

+---------------------Admin section -----------------------------------

-There is a sidenavbar which all links to all the same along with a link to the admin panel.
+5. There is a side bar on the homeapge which takes to the login form if the admin is not logged in or directly to the admin panel.

-    On clicking the Admin log in button an login form appears after validating which you are taken to admin panel Admin panel consist of two thingsblogs and contacts.All the recent blogs are linked there and on clicking them one can view the full blog.There is a link to add blog at the top on clickingit the webpage moves to add bllog page where you can a blog which will be added in the blogs section.
-     You can also contact the admin by the contact page whose link is in the homepage.All of its data is saved in backend.
-Then on clicking the contacts button on left side all the different coooontacts are listed in tabular format.on clicking the button next to each contact the webpage takes to the export facilty where a form is present which convert your data into pdf format.
+6. In the admin panel there two main sections blogs section which is currently displayed and a contacts section.In the blog section there is a add blog button and all the blogs and in the contacts section there is all the contacts who messaged.

+7. On clicking on the button next to each row, you are taken to a message page where you can message the typing the subject ,content etc details in the form and this information will automatically be MAILED to the person in PDF FORMAT.

+8. In the blogs section you can click on any blog and see the full block in new page and you can also add a new blog and that will also be added to the website's blog section.